It's Spring. Find avaialble native plants at www.nwf.org/sitecore/content/Home/Garden-for-Wildlife/About/Native-Plants/Find-Available-Natives

 © Kathy Boucher, Showy Milkweed (Asclepias speciosa) above.
 Its life zone in Colorado is from the plains to montane.
 It is a host plant to the Monarch butterfly - milkweed is the only plant that Monarch caterpillars eat.
 Colorado has four native types of milkweed.

-White-lined sphinx moth (Hyles lineata) (left)
+White-lined sphinx moth (Hyles lineata) (right)

 Below: Pollinator Pathway at the Denver Zoo - installed spring 2016- is NWF's 200,000th certified garden habitat !
 You can see the colorful Blanketflower (Gaillardia aristata).
 This Colorado native grows well in the foothills and montane zones.
 It blooms from June through early fall.